sdiehl/stephendiehl.com/posts/monads.md

     (.) :: c y z -> c x y -> c x z
 ```

-In Haskell there is a category called *Hask*.
+In Haskell there is a category *Hask*.

 ```haskell
 type Hask = (->)